deepjavalibrary/djl-demo/apache-spark/image-classification/README.md

 We provide two options to build, you can choose to build with `sbt` or `gradle`.

-We use PyTorch engine by default, you can switch to MXNet or TensorFlow Engine adding these lines:
+We use PyTorch engine by default, you can switch to MXNet or TensorFlow Engine by adding these lines:

 ### sbt